nabaroa/SVG-assets-about-CSS/README.md

 # SVG assets for slides on CSS

-I've created this SVG collection to use them in my slides on CSS.
+I've created this SVG collection to use it in my slides on CSS.
-You can use the freely.
+You can use them freely.

 ![alt tag](https://github.com/nabaroa/SVGassetsForSlidesOnCSS/blob/master/png/CSS_timeline.png?raw=true)
 ![alt tag](https://github.com/nabaroa/SVGassetsForSlidesOnCSS/blob/master/png/CSS_terms.png?raw=true)